- Make Decision to Sell -- We're happy to assist you before you've made the decision to sell by

 some overzealous sellers who were more "unrealistic" than us!

-- Complete the Listing Agreement -- The industry is paperwork heavy, yet we try to do a thorough job of it
+- Complete the Listing Agreement -- The industry is paperwork heavy, to say the least!
+Still, we try to do a thorough job with the listing paperwork

 because it helps encourage would-be buyers to proceed!
 The listing paperwork includes a detailed list of

-items that convey; a four-page Maryland Disclosure or Disclaimer form, a six-page Montgomery County
+items that convey; a four-page Maryland Disclosure, another multi-page Montgomery County form for disclosing

 - Check Condition of Your Home -- Make necessary or helpful repairs/upgrades; spiff up!
 More and more sellers